 - Not Suitable for Graph: The Apache Graph library processes the graph which adds more complexity to Map Reduce.

 - Not suitable for trivial operations: For operations like a filter and joins we might need to rewrite the jobs, which becomes more complex because of the key-value pattern.

-Head To Head Comparison Between MapReduce vs Spark (Infographics)
+Head to Head Comparison Between MapReduce and Spark (Infographics)

 Below is the top 15 difference between MapReduce and Spark:

 Below are the lists of points, describe the key differences between MapReduce and Spark:

 - Spark is suitable for real-time as it process using in-memory whereas MapReduce is limited to batch processing.